 Procurement benchmarking can help to control costs, streamline processes and improve service quality, while minimising – or hopefully avoiding – disputes.
 It can also help to reduce the price of long-term ongoing outsourcing deals and ensure that contracts remain cost-effective and efficient in the fast-paced technological world in which we live.

-The need to run a benchmarking process may stem from a number of challenges you experiencing.
+The need to run a benchmarking procurement process may stem from a number of challenges you are experiencing.